gdm413229/swwmgz_m/ExtendedLore.md

 - 2216: The Seven Day Siege happens, the Skaarj are defeated.
 - 2241: The Mishe race disappears from the universe, leaving only the founders of the University of Nos-Kora behind, who refuse to explain what happened.
+- 2245: "Vault 490" starts being built in the University of Nos-Kora, it is described as a "focusing device" for a weapon capable of "instantly neutralizing any threat to our universe".
 - 2250: The "Dark Alliance" is formed within the Xathar system.
 - 2267: Green's World Rebellion.
 - 2270: The Phayder Corporation is founded, attempts to replicate the immortality of the Nukuri race on humans through a nano-augmentation method known as the "Necris process".
+- 2284: UnSX 3.
+Incident on the remote planet of Zan'am, in the Rimm system.
+A group of archaeologists studying some ancient alien ruins send out a distress signal, something has clearly gone wrong, and they're being attacked by an unidentified hostile force.
+A team of mercenaries is sent.
+- 2298: A strange humanoid creature is carried into the Vault.
+The Mishe brothers announce that "although retrieving the weapon proved to be quite difficult, everything is now ready".
+- 2299: Unissix Bokurou Azadeku dies under mysterious circumstances.
+Hours later, she is seen alive once again, although her appearance has changed dramatically.
 - 2291: The Liandri Grand Tournament begins.
 - 2304: The Phayder Corporation attacks the Twin Souls colony.
 UT3 happens.
 - 2307: After a whistleblower reveals the details of Liandri's involvement with the Necris invasion of 2304, the corporation is dissolved.
-- 2320: A group of billionaires buy an entire island and turn it into an arena.
+- 2310: A group of billionaires buy an entire island and turn it into an arena.
   The "Battle Royale" boom starts.
+- 2315: The "New Dark Kingdom" appears, led by Ososkuro Axon, son of the fearsome Dread Overlord Nuoma, who attempts to reunite those who were defeated in the former war and strike once more.
+A long period of war begins.
+- 2324: UnSX 4.
+A team of mercenaries from various allied worlds manages to take down Ososkuro.
+Before the finishing blow could be dealt, Nuoma appears and convinces them to spare him, then takes Ososkuro back to their homeland.
+- 2327: Elena Yanikov XXII, daughter of Taro and Elena XXI, is born.
+- 2330: Saya and Kirin have their first child, Yasu, who grows up to become the new Rust Emperor.
-- 2407: Misa Unissix devises the "Unissix Tournaments".
+- 2336: Misa Unissix devises the "Unissix Tournaments".
 UnSX 1 begins.
-- 2409: The first tournament ends with Raik L Raikishionen, prime minister of the Nukuri Unified Government, as champion.
+- 2337: The first tournament ends with Raik L Raikishionen, prime minister of the Nukuri Unified Government, as champion.
-- 2411: UnSX 2.
+- 2338: UnSX 2.
 Members of the Dark Alliance attempt to take over the Bleaknet.
   Not long after, they are defeated in a joint attack with the participation of Earth and many other allied worlds.
-- 2412: Second Unissix Tournament.
+- 2340: Second Unissix Tournament.
-- 2415: The "New Dark Kingdom" appears, led by Ososkuro Axon, son of the fearsome Dread Overlord Nuoma, who attempts to reunite those who were defeated in the former war and strike once more.
-A long period of war begins.
-- 2418: Third Unissix Tournament.
-- 2422: UnSX 3.
-Incident on the remote planet of Zan'am, in the Rimm system.
-A group of archaeologists studying some ancient alien ruins send out a distress signal, something has clearly gone wrong, and they're being attacked by an unidentified hostile force.
-A team of mercenaries is sent.
-- 2424: UnSX 4.
-A team of mercenaries from various allied worlds manages to take down Ososkuro.
-Before the finishing blow could be dealt, Nuoma appears and convinces them to spare him, then takes Ososkuro back to their homeland.
-- 2425: Fourth Unissix Tournament.
-- 2430: The Fifth and last Unissix Tournament.
-Unissix Bokurou Azadeku grows tired of the whole thing.
-- 2459: Nuoma accidentally reveals her true form to the people of Kruon.
+- 2343: Nuoma accidentally reveals her true form to the people of Kruon.
 The feared "fall of the empire" doesn't happen, she is still revered as a worthy leader.
 Despite all that, she decides to pass the title of overlord to her son Ososkuro.
-- 2500-2778: "The Great Tranquility".
-An odd period of time with an apparent lack of major conflicts or other noteworthy events.
+- 2344: Using Saya's interportal technology, the Rust Empire creates the various "passages", connecting Akkou and many other realms together.
+Third Unissix Tournament.
+- 2348: Fourth Unissix Tournament.
-- 2779: UnSX 6 begins.
+- 2349: UnSX 6 begins.
 The former "Warriors of the End" who had served Nedoshiaan reunite and attempt to bring forth the apocalypse.
 Although the warriors are stopped, they manage to summon HEKEAS SHINNOVRE the Eraser.
 For the first time in history, LS breaks their vow to not get involved in "the affairs of mortals" and banishes their brother.
-- 2890: "Vault 490" starts being built in the University of Nos-Kora, it is described as a "focusing device" for a weapon capable of "instantly neutralizing any threat to our universe".
-- 2899: A strange humanoid creature is carried into the Vault.
-The Mishe brothers announce that "although retrieving the weapon proved to be quite difficult, everything is now ready".
-- 2900: Unissix Bokurou Azadeku dies under mysterious circumstances.
-Hours later, she is seen alive once again, although her appearance has changed dramatically.
+- 2352: The Fifth and last Unissix Tournament.
+Unissix Bokurou Azadeku grows tired of the whole thing.
+- 2363: The town of Kenaia becomes corrupted by some strange "red mass", many of its inhabitants turn into mindless beasts.
+- 2384: The Church of Levlen initiates their Esper Crusades, aiming to rid the land of all magic-aligned people.
+- 2386: Alakir of Kanaiarkar manages to flee his hometown during an attack from Levlen crusaders.
-- 2907: An unidentified terrorist group attacks the Nekuratek Advanced Arms Research Facility in Nahkami, stealing several prototypes.
+- 2387: An unidentified terrorist group attacks the Nekuratek Advanced Arms Research Facility in Nahkami, stealing several prototypes.
 The Hiikyan War begins.
+- 2393: First excavations on Evakai.
-- 2917: Following ten confusing years of battle, Hiikya is defeated by Deneva Unissix, who sacrifices her own life in the final attack.
+- 2397: Following ten confusing years of battle, Hiikya is defeated by Deneva Unissix, who sacrifices her own life in the final attack.
+- 2401: In order to stop a massive Eldrich Abomination from corrupting all of existence, the two Mishe brothers activate Vault 490.
+  Although the threat is defeated, major parts of the multiverse shatter in the process, causing severe distortions in time and space.
+- 2414: General Marius dies in combat defending the realm of Naiarkar from an invasion of Levlen crusaders.
+- 2423: The Grand Patriarch becomes the Champion of the Kenaia Colloseum.
+- 2428: A strange plague spreads throughout the various realms.
+A man known as "The Emissary" appears and reveals himself as its creator, he is captured and imprisoned by the Rust Empire.
+- 2430: Project Abyss begins.

 Disconnected events that are hard to place in time: